-My Grid menu has too many items and is too long/wrapping!
-What should I do?
+ISSUE: Grid menu has too many items and is wrapping

-This usually results from having a huge number of sub-categories in the category you’ve assigned to feature a Grid.
+This usually results from having a large number of sub-categories in the category you’ve assigned to feature a Grid.

 Let’s walk through an example of how to address this.